 I remember learning about Iqbal in my first semester Civil Procedure class.
 Reading how detained people were treated left some of us jarred.
 I don’t recall the specifics, but one student asked if the professor thought Javaid Iqbal being Pakistani-American had any impact on the Court’s holding.
 The professor acknowledged the student’s concern but cautioned us against being legal realists with something along the lines that we weren’t quite ready yet.
 I’m halfway done with law school and revisiting that day frustrates me.
 How can anyone believe that the Court wasn’t influenced by the same fear of Middle Eastern and Muslim people living amongst us that swept the nation during the aftermath of September 11?
 The Court was willing to capitulate, with a non-obvious 5-4 decision, by greatly altering the Rule 8 pleading standard, making it easier to dismiss federal civil litigation cases and placing an immense burden on plaintiffs.

 Are the concerns about race in Iqbal that different from the Slaughter-House Cases, in which the Reconstruction era Court maimed the 14th Amendment?
 Despite the written records of Radical Republicans who drafted the 14th Amendment, the Court narrowed the Privileges and Immunities Clause.
 Was the Court not animated by the fear of millions of newly freed Black people asserting their rights and the implication this had for White Supremacy?
 In another 5-4 decision, the Court denied Black citizens federal protection from Southern and Northern states’ repression against them.
-Adding injury to insult, the 5-4 Lochner Court read into the 14th Amendment—an Amendment born out of the devastating Civil War to end slavery—a liberty to contract that thwarted progressive workers’ legislation in the name of economic deregulation.
+Adding insult to injury, the 5-4 Lochner Court read into the 14th Amendment—an Amendment born out of the devastating Civil War to end slavery—a liberty to contract that thwarted progressive workers’ legislation in the name of economic deregulation.